tinkledoomhammer/some-notes/stackedit/Projects/Game ideas.md

 	* Import/export from file? like a spreadsheet?
 	* Put all of the unit data in a single autoload, json style but in gdscript?
 		* Can't have constants with custom types.
 Perhaps there is a way with GDExtension, otherwise
+	* Seems like the solution needs to be
+		* Spread sheets
+		* exported to csv or something
+		* a toolscript that
+			* parses and validates the data
+			* saves it as a resource
+			* produces

 ### Tactical combat